Are you excited for iOS 11 update?

 Well first, if your app is 32 bit, then you’re going to have to upgrade from 32 bit to 64 bit anyway, so why not increase the chances of getting ahead of your competitors when the iOS 11 rolls out publicly.

-Now of course, you might not have an in-house team of creative designers or expert developers like Uber or Amazon who can upgrade from 32 bit to 64 bit app, but there are options such as hire freelancers or hire Mobile app UI / UX designer to help you improve your app’s UI as well as UX.
+Now of course, you might not have an in-house team of creative designers or expert developers like Uber or Amazon who can upgrade iOS app from 32 bit to 64 bit, but there are options such as hire freelancers or hire Mobile app UI / UX designer to help you improve your app’s UI as well as UX.

 By doing so, the number one benefit you’ll get is that you will not lose any of your audience even when iOS 11 rolls out publicly, and your audience will still be able to use your app.